birkirbrynjarsson/dotfiles/README.md

-# Mac setup
+# Mac setup and dotfiles
 Tools and instructions to speed up and automate my setup after clean re-installation of MacOS

 ## Requirements
-Clean installation of MacOS, preferably Mojave
+Clean installation of MacOS, preferably _Mojave_ as that's what it has been tested on.

 ## Manual setup
-I've decided to not create a script to automate the setup process as I
+I've opted out of creating a script to automate the whole setup process.
+I enjoy going through all the steps as well as maintaining this documentation which is enforced instead.

 Install the **Xcode Command Line Tools**